javidsegura/linear_regression/README.md

 <h4> QUICK DESCRIPTION : </h4>
-<p> Introduce any dataset and get linear regression analysis, this includes plotting, optimized parameters, R^2 value, and function for predictions among other features.
-Few functions are hardcoded; changing the dataset, should not affect the functionality of this code.
-I have checked these values in
+<p> Introduce any dataset and get linear regression analysis.
+This includes plotting, optimized parameters, R^2 value, and function for predictions among other features.
+No "harcoded" approach, changing the dataset should not affect the accuracy of the results.
+I have compare the results with
-spreadsheet software and results are consistent.
+spreadsheet software and the results are consistent.
 [1] </p>

 <h4> LIMITATIONS: </h4><ol>
     <li>  Models may fail to be plotted correctly if >3 features </li>